a-roguet/COVID_Rscripts/workflow/04_GenerateReport.md

 ## Before starting

-1. Make sure that you flagged all the samples that have to be discarded from the process by adding "need rerun" in their sample_ID.
+1. Make sure that you flagged all the samples that have to be discarded from the process by adding "need_rerun" in the NeedRerun column.
 Only good data can be sent to DHS/CDC (see workflow )
 2. Make sure all WWTP parameters have been checked (the best is right before starting that step, lessening the chances that someone added poorly formatted data).
 3. If the big-spreadsheet is open, make sure it has been saved (to avoid working on an outdated version).
 Close the big-spreadsheet.
 4. Make sure OneDrive Desktop is up-do-date (Figure 1).
 If not, you will generate a database with out-of-date data!